Finding Jeans That Fit

 What’s my size?

 After: 23 year old Allie wants to buy a pair of jeans on Amazon.
-She finds a pair that she really likes and wants to order it in the right size.
-She gets out her measuring tape and takes an accurate measurement of her waist, hip, inseam and length.
-She enters these measurements into the app and it tells her exactly which size she needs to order.
-She places her order and resumes her favourite show on Netflix.
+She finds a pair she likes and tries to determine the right size.
+She measures her waist, hips, inseam, and length, enters the measurements into the app, and receives a size recommendation.
+She orders the jeans and goes back to watching her favorite show on Netflix.

 How would this look on me?